-Buy a good bike – Most people make the mistake of picking a crappy first bike, with the intention to get a better one once they are more serious.
+Most people make the mistake of picking a crappy first bike, with the intention to get a better one once they are more serious.
 This is one of the reasons why most people give up too soon.
-Issues with the bike, bad gear shifting and heavy bikes don’t cut it and are a bad way to start something good.
-The reason bikers are ready to jump onto their bikes is because they enjoy the experience.
+Issues with the bike, bad gear shifting, and heavy bikes don’t cut it and are a bad way to start something good.
+The reason bikers are ready to jump onto their bikes is that they enjoy the experience.
 Spend the money and pick up a good bicycle.
 Even if you don’t get around to using it, there will be some kids in the family who will.
 A bicycle is never a ‘waste’.

-Where to buy – its best to pick up a bike from a bike store manned by bikers.
-Its not rocket science, but there are a few things to be aware of when fitting a bike to a customer which makes all the difference, translates to a more comfortable, efficient and enjoyable ride.
+It’s best to pick up a bike from a bike store manned by bikers.
+It’s not rocket science, but there are a few things to be aware of when fitting a bike to a customer which makes all the difference, translates to a more comfortable, efficient, and enjoyable ride.

-Relearn to bike – If you’re getting back to biking after a long period of time, first spend time getting used to it.
+If you’re getting back to biking after a long period of time, first spend time getting used to it.
 Rediscover the enjoyable memories from your childhood, it can be a lot of fun.
-Understand what it is about – things like bike fit, cadence, gear shifts etc. Get started by doing small rides just to the grocery store in your neighbourhood or to a friend’s place nearby.
+Understand what it is about – things like bike fit, cadence, gear shifts, etc. Get started by doing small rides just to the grocery store in your neighborhood or to a friend’s place nearby.

 You can further minimize the risk from motorists by doing a few obvious things: